Yoga in times of political imbroglio

 Witnessing the manipulation of narrative, whereby Ptolemy, Copernicus, Isaac Newton, and others of a legacy of scientific investigation were rendered insignificant ‘believers’ with fallacious calculations that contributed nothing to human knowledge, our inconvenient lecturer got exactly what he invited: my anger.

-Silently and for no one to hear, I had called him jackass, except that I had in fact heard myself.
+Silently and for no one to hear, I had called him jackass, but in fact I heard myself.
 There was a need to hurt him even if it was just with thought.
 I caught myself in the act, exactly where one notices what escapes from self-control despite the best intentions.
-I was judging him.
+I was judging him lavishly.
 And I checked to see if that anger was one of the good ones that comes to rescue, delivering a precise limit in the nick of time.
 No, it wasn’t.
 It was silly, just as silly as he was.

 Still mulling over the argument in my mind on the way home after our encounter, I passed by beggars making shacks beneath old, gray and dilapidated awnings of buildings that stood alongside modern, imposing ones that gleamed with emptiness.
 Before my eyes was a human portrait of extremes and mistakes that reminded me of other, even worse debates I had had – worse for having occurred among family and close friends, whose political discordance over the cause and form of injustice before my eyes was violent.
 Perhaps it was a portrait of our divided times: one vehement team prioritizing individual freedom and finding the beauty of competition and self-reliance, blaming the misfortunate for their own defeats; another rapturous team prioritizing community and finding the beauty in collaboration, defending the unfortunate as victims.
 The two teams exasperated by the same public disregard, ironically for completely different reasons.